netbeast/docs/README.md

   - [ ] Cloud services
 - [ ] Go native in mobile devices
 - [ ] Whatever awsome things you like to be in!
 Join our community or fork any of our current projects! http://apps.xway.io

+### Chat with us
+We are at gitter: http://bit.ly/1dQmFKt